How Much Money do MMA Fighters Make?

 2. Ronda Rousey

 The MMA fighter, who had been retired for more than a year, decided to return to the cage where she was severely defeated by Amanda Nunes.
 During 2016, thanks to pay per view, sponsorships and their fight, more than 3 million dollars were disbursed.
-A defeat that was “expensive”, but that managed to lift it to second place among the richest UFC.
+A defeat that was “expensive”, but also managed to lift her to second place among the richest UFC fighters.

 1. Conor McGregor